Red Osier Dogwood Shrub

 15 Assorted Daylillies - 5 Plants Each - Red, Orange and Yellow

 Assorted Daylillies are a popular choice for landscaping due to their vibrant blooms, ease of care, and versatility.
 These perennial plants offer numerous benefits that make daylilies an excellent addition to any garden or landscape design.
 Daylilies provide various advantages, from their wide range of colors and patterns to their adaptability to different soil conditions.
 Get 5 Daylilies, Each In Red, Orange, and Yellow Stella De Oro.
 This plant ships bare-root and dormant (no leaves or foliage).
 It will not green out until next spring.
-15 Assorted Daylillies In Vibrant Colors Adding 15 assorted daylillies - 5 plants each - red, orange, and yellow - will make your yard vibrant and colorful.
+15 Assorted Daylily Perennials For Vibrant Warm Season Blooms Adding 15 assorted daylilies - 5 plants each - red, orange, and yellow - will make your yard vibrant and colorful.
 Daylilies come in a rainbow of hues and patterns, including self, blend, polychrome, baritone, bicolor, and banded.
 Their blossoms can be a mixture of colors, like purple and gold, or a combination of scarlet and lemon.
 Some daylilies can grow up to four feet tall.
 They typically bloom between mid-spring and early autumn, with June being their most prolific month.
 Even though each bloom only lasts a day, it can take a month or longer for all blooming.
 Create Havens for Pollinators With Our Assorted Daylillies These flowers are beautiful additions to rock, butterfly, and children's gardens.
 Butterflies and hummingbirds are just two of the many pollinators that daylilies attract with their nectar and pollen.
 The blue, lemon, and purple flowers draw in lots of bees.
 These plants rely on pollination to reproduce and create fruit.
 Because the daylily fruit is a loculicidal capsule, its walls ripen and crack to release the seeds.
 Design Vibrant Walkways and Borders With Our Assorted Daylillies One of the many uses for daylilies is as a border plant, but they also look lovely scattered around a garden.
 They work exceptionally well, filling empty spaces in flower beds and sloped banks.
 They encourage people to stay on the designated path when used as walkway edges.
 It's common to see them planted along fences, walkways, terraces, and curbsides.
 Another option is to grow these flowers around a foundation.
 Their leaves complement a variety of other flowers, like rhododendrons, boxwoods, and evergreens.
-Daylilies are excellent weed suppressants because their dense foliage smothers and eventually kills most weeds.
+Suppress Weed Growth By Planting Daylilies Daylilies are excellent weed suppressants because their dense foliage smothers and eventually kills most weeds.
 Another way they help get rid of weeds is by blocking photosynthesis.
 This means the weeds can't obtain the nutrients (carbohydrates) they need to grow, so they die.
 Planting 15 assorted daylillies - 5 plants each - will kill young, immature weeds.

 Blue Hydrangea - TN Nursery